dwyl/tudo/README.md

  - **ice-box**: *issues that do not have to be acted upon until a later date. *
  - **dependency**: *when an something external is preventing an issue from being completed.*

+##Components

+Components for the login, home and issue page are located in the views/tags folder.
+All tags are rendered on the server side by using the render function from Riot.js.